bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:38:12

-Yeah, so there was a great consensus cleanup proposal back in 2019 by Matt Corallo, Blue Matt, which contained a bunch of these very small fixes, kind of similar to this one, but not actually this one.
+Yeah, so there was a great consensus cleanup proposal back in 2019 by Matt Corallo, BlueMatt, which contained a bunch of these very small fixes, kind of similar to this one, but not actually this one.

 Aaron van Wirdum: 00:38:27